raghavk20/Car-Price-Prediction/README.md

 - [ ] Type of transmission which the customer prefers like Automatic or Manual
 - [ ] Mileage

 to name a few characterisitic features required by the customer.
-The project Car Price Prediction deals with providing the solution to these problems
+The project Car Price Prediction deals with providing the solution to these problems.
+Through this project, we will get to know which of the factors are significant and tell us how they affect the car's worth in the market

 # Dataset